How to Use a Trust to Protect Assets

 Advantages of a Trust

-- Offering better asset protection from creditors and/or lawsuits
+• Offering asset protection from your creditors and your beneficiaries’ creditors

 Family Trust